In the LGBT-Christian dialogue, there are generally two major camps of thought:

 Interestingly enough, Genesis 19 doesn’t begin with a strong sense of urgency.
 It’s evening and Lot’s hanging out by the city’s gate.
 Upon seeing the two strangers, he immediately offers his hospitality, despite their protests.
 He welcomes them into his home and bakes them a feast.

 The action doesn’t start until nightfall, when every male citizen in the city (read: ALL OF THEM) decide to welcome the passersby with a friendly invitation to a traditional Sodom get-to-know-you event (wink, wink).
 Lot’s not down for that, so like the father-of-the-year he is, he offers his virgin daughters to them, to which they respond, “you’re not even from here, but now you’re being all judgy.
 We’re gonna get even freakier with you after we’re done with the strangers.”
 Then they try to break down the door, but the angels blind the Sodomites and evict Lot’s family from the premises.
 Once they get in a nice family jog to the nearby town of Zoar, God nukes Sodom and Gomorrah.
-Lot’s wife can’t even, so she looks back and becomes a pile of sodium chloride.
+Lot’s wife can’t even, so she looks back and becomes a pile of salt.

 Later on you find out that Lot becomes a cave hermit with his daughters, and they want heirs so badly they get him drunk and themselves pregnant.
 Ohana means family, and family means dysfunctional.